-POP (all sub-genres of current pop)
+POP (most sub-genres of current pop)

 RAP (especially 808-heavy trap)

-ROCK (from folk to death metal)
+ROCK (everything from folk to death metal)

 DANCE (various sub-genres within EDM)